About steven

 For those you can’t tip, you can still make them feel appreciated

-If you had to call emergency services or had a great experience with someone else who is not allowed to receive a holiday tip, you can send letters of thanks directly to a local hospital, fire station or police department or send a meal or even buy coffee.
+If you had to call emergency services or had a great experience with someone else who is not allowed to receive a holiday tip, you can send letters of thanks directly to a local hospital, fire station or police department.
+You may be able to send a meal or buy coffee.
 Check for any online bulletin board in your town, both to post a thank you note and to see if there are other ways to acknowledge your those you appreciate.

 Despite the weather, terrain or traffic, your mail carriers, FedEx, UPS and Amazon drivers deliver your mail and packages every day and ensure that your online purchases arrive on time and in good condition.